-- c) Ammunition - Only shells and cartridges are accepted and must be carried in checked baggage.
+- c) Ammunition - i.
+Only shells and cartridges are accepted and must be carried in checked baggage.
 Gunpowder and gunpowder pellets are strictly prohibited.
 Ammunition with explosive or incendiary projectiles will not be accepted. - ii.
 Ammunition allowance is limited to 5 kg (11 lbs) per passenger.
-Allowances for more than one passenger cannot be combined into one or more packages. - d) Charges - i.
-Firearms will be included in determining the regular baggage allowance, and each item in excess of the regular baggage allowance will be considered excess baggage, with charges applicable in addition to the fixed handling charge set out below.
+Allowances for more than one passenger cannot be combined into one or more packages. - d) Fees